victorteokw/inherited-component/README.md

 * ✅ Component inheritance
 * ✅ Supports hooks inside the function body
 * ✅ Component transformers that works great with headless components
+* ✅ Type-strict, a higher level of type-safe

 ## Installation